NuriddinovMA/Charm/README.md

 ```
 3) The database with statisics of reference Hi-C map will be placed in the folder **[global:work_dir]/pre/[global:simulation_id]/** .

-**The second step**: the generation of pseudoreplicas (if your will simulate heterozygous rearrangments)
+**The second step**: the generation of pseudoreplicas (Only if you will simulate heterozygous rearrangements, skip this stage in another)

-1) Copy the example_REPLICAS.ini and modify:
+1) Copy the [example_REPLICAS.ini](https://github.com/NuriddinovMA/Charm/blob/main/testdataset/example_REPLICAS.ini) and modify:
    * [global] and [preprocessing] sections - past the values from the ini-file create in the first step;
    * [simulation]
      - predict_null_contacts - use or "cov_mult_f"/"cov_sq_f"/"cov_mult_f1"/"cov_sq_f1" for whole genomic Hi-C, "cov_mixed_f"/"cov_mixsq_f"/"cov_mixed_f1"/"cov_mixsq_f1" for enriched Hi-C